 Object-focused exhibitions rotate every six to nine months; photography and student art exhibitions rotate every three to four months; and video arts selections are rotated into the screening room each week and shared for a duration of four weeks.
 A few of the Museum’s galleries feature long-term exhibitions dedicated to the history of aviation.
 Kids’ Spots are permanent, non-rotating galleries.Current exhibitions may be found by clicking here.

 Yes.
-Of SFO Museum’s thirty galleries, only ten are located beyond security checkpoints.
+SFO Museum operates more than twenty-five sites throughout the Airport terminals, including fourteen galleries that exhibit a rotating schedule of art, history, photography, science, and cultural exhibitions.
 Exhibitions and public art located beyond a security checkpoint can be viewed without a boarding pass by prior arrangement with SFO Museum.
 Please contact curator@FlySFO.com for additional details and to schedule a visit.
 Please note: visits must take place during regular business hours and visits must be scheduled at least one week in advance.

 SFO Museum’s staff of dedicated professionals are responsible for all aspects of exhibition production: curators who conceive exhibitions, select objects, and write gallery labels; registrars who arrange the objects’ transportation and supervise their care and handling while at our facilities; designers who create the visual layout for each exhibition; and preparators who produce custom mounts and furniture, and carefully install the art in galleries located throughout the Airport’s terminals.